 And nearer he’s to setting.

-In the second quatrain the speaker turns to one of the natural elements of the world that tells of the passing of time, the sun.
+In the second quatrain, the speaker turns to one of the natural elements of the world that tell of the passing of time, the sun.
 It is referred to as the “glorious lamp of heaven.”
 The sun is directly connected to God in that it shines his light down upon the earth.
 Just like God, there is no way to control it.
 The sun will continue to rise, getting higher and higher as if it is racing the other elements of the world.

 The rising leads directly into the part of life the speaker sees women as having to fear, the “setting.”
 The peak of one’s life is only one more step to eventual decline.